KentenRoth/100DaysOfCode/README.md

 Day 3

 Tonight after my first day back to work in a week I am a little under the weather.
 It was rainy and cold all day and going in and out into that weather really took its toll on me today.
 I will have to jump back into coding tomorrow night.
 I will also take up some time tomorrow on my lunch reading and watching videos to help make up for my loss of night.

 ---

+Day 4

+Tonight I thought my computer finally died.
+It took over 20 minutes to open safari, and then my computer would not reboot after shutting it down.
+I tried running safe mode and disk repair, but the results did not change.
+I ended up having to reinstall the OS.
+While that was installing, I got things set up on my laptop and hooked my MacBook air up to an extra monitor so I could code.
+I knocked out another section of the React course where it was going over axios and async-await.
+I have not used axios before, so this was something different, but also in a way felt familiar.

+---